yihui/yihui.org/content/knitr/options.md

     saved.

 -   `fig.show`: (`'asis'`; character) How to show/arrange the plots.
-Possible values are:
+Possible values are as follows:

-    -   `asis`: Show plots exactly in places where they were generated (as if the code were run in an R terminal);
+    -   `asis`: Show plots exactly in places where they were generated (as if the code were run in an R terminal).
-    -   `hold`: Hold all plots and output them at the end of a code chunk;
+    -   `hold`: Hold all plots and output them at the end of a code chunk.
-    -   `animate`: Concatenate all plots into an animation if there are mutiple plots in a chunk;
+    -   `animate`: Concatenate all plots into an animation if there are multiple plots in a chunk.
     -   `hide`: Generate plot files but hide them in the output document.

 -   `dev`: (`'pdf'` for LaTeX output and `'png'` for HTML/Markdown; character)